KET ED: Programming

 The Education Channel broadcast a 20-hour schedule daily; it signed off the air at 8 p.m.
 Eastern Time (7 p.m.
 Central Time), and signs back on at 12 Midnight Eastern (11 p.m.
 Central).
 Unlike KET's other services, during the interstitials, KET ED showed various slides, often accompanied with the network's URL, and a toll-free telephone number, along with a digital clock showing the current time, as opposed to normal network promos, in between programs and/or videos.
 The on-screen digital clock was also used between programs on all of KET ED's predecessor services.

-KET ED and its predecessors were also well-known for broadcasting the network's original instructional television productions and mini-series, as well as the network's Electronic Field Trips series over the 20+ years the services were on the air.
-The network-produced series, which launched in 1995, were mostly documentaries about mainly historic and/or natural places in Kentucky (i.e. Mammoth Cave National Park, Old Fort Harrod State Park, Fort Boonesborough State Park, Louisville Zoo, southern Indiana’s Falls of the Ohio), but the EFT series also took students (vicariously through video) to farms, museums, the Kentucky Center For the Arts, a dentist’s office, the Louisville National Weather Service forecast office, and even the KET network studio itself.
+KET ED and its predecessors were also well known for broadcasting the network's original instructional television productions and mini-series, as well as the network's Electronic Field Trips series over the 20+ years the services were on the air.
+The network-produced series, which launched in 1995, were mostly documentaries about mainly historic and/or natural places in Kentucky (i.e. Mammoth Cave National Park, Old Fort Harrod State Park, Fort Boonesborough State Park, Louisville Zoo, southern Indiana’s Falls of the Ohio), but the EFT series also took students (vicariously through video) to a veterinary clinic, farms, museums, the Kentucky Center For the Arts, a dentist’s office, the Louisville National Weather Service forecast office, and even the KET network studio itself.

 In addition to Annenberg Channel programming, the service also broadcast original instructional television productions syndicated from varied instructional programming producers such as the Agency for Instructional Technology, and other PBS member networks and/or affiliates, as well as replays of select PBS and PBS Kids programming that could be used for instructional programming.
 In many instances, select programs on KET ED, especially the network’s instructional mini-series produced for classroom use, were at several occasions aired in multi-hour “block feeds,” bunching several episodes—or in the case of some instructional programs an entire series—into a marathon of a single program.
 KET ED also broadcast a package of 30 select episodes of Fat Albert and the Cosby Kids that were shortened to 15 minutes each and edited specifically for instructional use.